Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 Side Menu - I had help from this link when writing the code for my side menu.
 [Link](https://www.w3schools.com/howto/howto_js_sidenav.asp)

+For checking if a string is blank or contains only white-space.
+[Link](https://stackoverflow.com/questions/154059/how-can-i-check-for-an-empty-undefined-null-string-in-javascript)

 My Tutor Antonio Rodriguez helped me with these parts of my code:

     1. To have only 1 branch show if one is clicked after another on google maps.